marta-vidalgarcia/landmark-free-deformetrica/README.md

 Pipeline can be downloaded as a .zip or .tar file and then decompressed in a chose location.

-Start the pipeline fromt the terminal with:
+Start the pipeline from the terminal with:

 ```
 ipython notebook